ForbesLindesay/spawn-sync/README.md

     npm install spawn-sync

-If this fails, you can try one of two things:
+If this fails, you can try one of the following things:

 1. You can install using `--unsafe-perm`, which will fix any permissions issues.

     npm install --unsafe-perm spawn-sync

+2. You can install using `--ignore-scripts`, which will skip native compilation.
+You'll get a warning if you try to require the module, but everything should still work.

+    npm install --ignore-scripts spawn-sync

+3. You can try [updating npm](https://docs.npmjs.com/getting-started/installing-node), since this seems to fail on some older versions of npm:

+    sudo npm install npm -g

-2. You can upgrade to the latest version of node or iojs.
+4. You can upgrade to the latest version of node or iojs.
 This will make native compilation unnecessary.
+You can then use `--ignore-scripts` without getting a warning if you still have trouble.

 ## Usage